zeebe-io/enhancements/ZEPXXX-priority-election.md

 #### Multi-raft aware raft partition node

 A raft partition node knows about other partitions in the same node.
 On election timeout, the partition checks if the number of leaders in the node is below a threshold.
-If yes, it starts election.
-Otherwise it doesn't trigger election.
+If yes, it starts an election.
+Otherwise, it doesn't trigger the election.
-Thus the number of leaders in the node is kept under the threshold.
+Thus, the number of leaders in the node is kept under the threshold.

-We did not chose this approach because:
+We did not choose this approach because:
 1. A partition is aware of other partitions.

 #### On bootstrap primary starts election immediately